opennorth-archive/postal_code_to_edid_webservice/README.md

 # Deployment

 You can run your own copy of this web service if you like.
-You just need an environment in which Rack apps can run, like Passenger, Mongrel, Thin, Unicorn, etc. This web service currently runs on Heroku, which you can deploy like:
+You just need an environment in which Rack apps can run, like Passenger, Mongrel, Thin, Unicorn, etc. This web service currently runs on [Heroku](http://heroku.com/), which, assuming you have the Heroku gem installed, you can deploy like:

     git clone http://github.com/jpmckinney/postal_code_to_edid_webservice.git
     heroku create MY_APP_NAME